Politically Correct Service Dogs Prevent Career Ending Faux “Paws”

-“One of the girl….” she starts to say.
+“One of the girls….” she starts to say.
 Buddy jumps up, growling.
 “Excuse me,” Lorris corrects herself.
 “One of the women from Human Resources signed me up for a correctness dog.”
 She acknowledges she was about to say “girls,” a word that can get you in hot water.

 He’s really saved my as…” Buddy growls again.
 “I mean he’s saved my butt more than once!” says Lorris.

 Sometimes it’s hard to keep track, she says.
-“Ass” was actually permitted until 2019.
+“Ass” was actually permitted until 2021.
 Then a federal employee filed suit because his was called “enormous” by a colleague.
 So the word was added to the list – along with “whoopee,” “incidental,” and 380 others that year.
 “Butt” is currently under review, so Lorris is using it while she can.

 She says her employer – who she won’t name – has been more than tolerant with her inappropriate ways, providing her with help on a number of occasions, including three different rehab programs.

 “I even spent a week at a Presbyterian conference,” she says.
 “They don’t let you say anything.”
-But she still ended up calling a co-worker “Peaches,” the incident that led to HR getting her the dog.
-“I guess it was the best thing I shouldn’t have said,” she says.
+But she still ended up calling a co-worker “Peaches,” which finally led HR to get her the dog.